Malak-Sabry-104/NestHash/README.md

 ---

-Have you ever searched for an image or file but couldn’t remember its name — yet remembered its contents perfectly?
+Have you ever searched for an image or file but couldn’t remember its name? but remembered its contents perfectly?🧠🔍
-Or maybe you knew the name but couldn’t recall where it was stored?
+Or knew the name but had no clue where it was saved? 🗂️🤷‍♀️ Yeah... same here.

-That’s exactly the problem I often face.
-And to make matters worse, when something gets deleted, I’m never sure whether it’s gone for good or just hiding somewhere else.
+And when things disappear, I’m left wondering: was it deleted, or just hiding somewhere? 🫥🗑️

-One day, while looking for a CLI project idea to practice on, I came up with **NestHash**.
+That’s what inspired me to build NestHash — a CLI project born from that everyday struggle. 💡🛠️

 ---